milosladni/sunxi-tvin2jpeg_h264/README.md

 - Take 200 frames from tvin, scale frame with hw veisp from PAL 720x576 to QVGA 320x240, compress it to jpeg with hw encoder, compress it to h264.
 $ time ./sunxi-tvin2jpeg --p -c 200 -C 200 -q 85 --jpegEnc 2 --scale 2 --h264enc --o
-You will have to mux the raw stream to a container to add fps information.
-$ ffmpeg -r 25 -i /tmp/tvin.h264 -vcodec copy /tmp/tvin.mp4
 Play it with vlc, ffplay etc...